 Have you ever purchased a product online that offered a detailed description of the item, but no featured photographs?

-Your answer will probably be no because you just don’t have enough visual information to take a buying decision.
+Your answer will probably be no because you just don’t have enough visual information to make a buying decision.
 Product images are an essential and integral part of an ecommerce business doubtlessly.
 Professional photos not only attract buyers to your product listing but also make the conversion possible.

 Your product title, features and description need to be keywords rich and written keeping the target audience in mind.
 Some people get carried away and write extremely non-serious titles and features just to show high energy or that they are funny.
 You need to see who your target audience is, what works for youngsters doesn’t work for the elderly.

 There are some amazing PPC consultants out there who have mastered the art after years of selling.
 You will find opinions on this topic in abundance and you need to be cautious of the source of the information you will be relying on.

 You need to have full faith in what the other person is saying, its reliability and the associated validity.
 You just cannot afford to take opinions onboard from the people who don’t know what they are talking about.
 Your PPC campaigns will vary depending on the product category to category and product itself.

 At times you are required to identify specific keywords and at times you just need to bid on your competitors’ brand.
 You have to figure out on your own or seek some professional help from an expert You can also get trained by a professional if you are a newcomer.